Wire-Network/wire-system-contracts/README.md

 The Leap dependency is optional.
 It is only needed if you wish to also build the tests using the `BUILD_TESTS` CMake flag.

-Unfortunately, it is not currently possible to satisfy the contract testing dependencies through the Leap packages made available from the [Leap releases page](https://github.com/AntelopeIO/leap/releases).
+Unfortunately, it is not currently possible to satisfy the contract testing dependencies through the Leap packages made available from the [Leap releases page](https://github.com/AntelopeIO/sysio/releases).
 So if you want to build the contract tests, you will first need to build Leap from source.

-Please refer to the guide in the [Leap README](https://github.com/AntelopeIO/leap#building-from-source) for instructions on how to do this.
-If you choose to go with building Leap from source, please keep the path to the build directory in the shell environment variable `LEAP_BUILD_PATH` for later use when building the system contracts.
+Please refer to the guide in the [Leap README](https://github.com/AntelopeIO/sysio#building-from-source) for instructions on how to do this.
+If you choose to go with building Leap from source, please keep the path to the build directory in the shell environment variable `SYSIO_BUILD_PATH` for later use when building the system contracts.

 ### Build system contracts